 The Best Things To Do In Myrtle Beach

 What's more, Myrtle Beach's recovery from the effects of Hurricane Matthew in 2016 was just the beginning of the city's current renaissance.
-There is a fresh crop of new (and improved) hotels opening each season; the iconic boardwalk keeps expanding (this year, it will stretch all the way to 16th Avenue North); and old-favorite entertainment districts are proudly showing off new looks (see Broadway at the Beach's warehouse-inspired overhaul).
+There's a fresh crop of new (and improved) hotels opening each season; the iconic boardwalk keeps expanding (this year, it will stretch all the way to 16th Avenue North); and old-favorite entertainment districts are proudly showing off new looks (see Broadway at the Beach's warehouse-inspired overhaul).

 Myrtle Beach Hotels and Resorts